touchHLE/touchHLE/CONTRIBUTING.md

 If you're going to open a pull request with non-trivial changes, please talk to us first so we can figure out if we're likely to accept them.
 It would be a shame if your effort had to be wasted.

 ### Copyright and reverse engineering

+(Please also read the copyright rules in the code of conduct.)

 ⚠️ Be **very** careful about copyright.
 To put it simply: **don't contribute if you've seen code you shouldn't have seen, don't copy code that isn't yours to copy, and especially don't _secretly_ copy and pretend you didn't**.
 Any infringement of Apple or other copyrights could threaten the foundations of the project, and the livelihoods of current contributors. **If in doubt, don't do it**, but in particular: